salasouza/ann/README.md

 ## Scripts:

 ```
-source init_env.sh    # To initialization the enviroment
+source init.sh    # To initialization the enviroment
-source stopped_env.sh # Deactivating the enviroment
+source stop.sh    # Deactivating the enviroment
+source deploy.sh  # To initialization the deployment
 ```
 ## Install packages: